17 September 2021Tags: Sexual reproductive health and rights, SRHR

 The study involves a literature review and primary qualitative data collection with young people aged 18 to 24 in Uganda and Ecuador.
 The review explores young people’s perspectives on sexual wellbeing and consent by looking at relevant literature.

-The literature review explores young people’s perspectives on sexual wellbeing and consent by looking at relevant scientific and grey literature.
-The first section discusses the sexual wellbeing framework first developed by Kågesten and van Reeuwijk in the E4A programme.
+The first section discusses the sexual wellbeing framework first developed by Kågesten and Miranda van Reeuwijk in the Explore for Action programme.
 The second section presents the empirical evidence on young people’s understanding and experience of sexual consent.